Find out about your rights when payments are made to and from your bank account, and how long it should take to make or receive a payment.

 The time it takes for a payment from your account to arrive in the receiving account will depend on how you make that payment.

-When you make a payment in pounds or euro from your account to another bank in the UK or the European Union, your bank must get the money to the receiving bank by the end of the working day after you told it to make the payment.
+When you make a payment to another bank your bank must get the money to the receiving bank by the end of the business day after you told it to make the payment.

 However, your bank must tell you the maximum time it will take to make a payment.